How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 This might feel ridiculously simple, but you're building the foundation.
 You're creating direct associations between objects and their foreign language names, bypassing translation entirely.
 When I was learning Japanese, I spent weeks just labeling everything around my apartment mentally.
 Every time I saw my (refrigerator), I'd think the Japanese word, not the English word first.

 You can't think in a language you barely hear or read.
-The learners who develop the ability to think in their target language fastest are the ones consuming tons of content.
-Listen to podcasts, watch YouTube videos, read books, scroll through social media in that language.
+You can only train your brain to think in the target language fast by consuming tons of content.
+Listen to podcasts, watch YouTube videos, read books, and scroll through social media in that language.
+In short, you need to immerse yourself in the language.

 When I was working on my Spanish, I'd listen to Spanish podcasts during my commute, even when I only understood maybe 60% of what was being said.
-Over time, my brain started recognizing patterns and phrases.
-I'd catch myself thinking in Spanish sentence structures naturally because I'd heard them so many times.
+Over time, my brain started to recognize patterns and phrases, and to think in Spanish.

 The key is making this input comprehensible.
 If you're only understanding 20% of what you're hearing or reading, it's probably too difficult and you'll just get frustrated.
 Aim for content where you understand most of it but still encounter some new words and phrases.

-While massive input is crucial, structured lessons help you practice specific thinking skills.
+While massive input is crucial, structured practices help you start thinking in the language you are learning.
 This is where apps and courses come in handy.
 The best ones force you to produce language without giving you English prompts.

 Think in phrases and chunks, not individual words